Skip to main content

 activeClient <- client.init()

-// Call the remote API function dynamically not using an API trait
+// Call the remote API function dynamically without using an API trait

 result <- activeClient.call[String]("test")("n" -> 1)